ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 ## What is Machine Learning?

-main def, discussion about community, relation between ai and ml one single example, what does the def mean in practice? -> introduce decision
+main def, highlight parts of definitions (science, computer, learn, without being explicitly programmed) one single example (spam), what does the def mean in practice? -> introduce decision

 ---